 This policy has been agreed by the Board of Trustees.
 The 3-18 Education Trust is the admissions authority for its academies/schools.
-This document is the consolidation of the schools' admissions arrangements.
+This document is the consultation document for Bowbrook Primary School admissions arrangements for 2025/2026.
 The Board of Trustees is responsible for determining the admissions policy of each school.

-Guiding principles governing the admissions arrangements
+Guiding principles governing the admissions arrangements.